NordicSemiconductor/Android-BLE-Common-Library/README.md

 Parsing the data would have to be implemented and tested in the app.

-To make working with standard profiles easier, this lib allows to replace the code above with:
+To make working with standard profiles easier, this library allows to replace the code above with:

 ```java
 @Override